 If you had a baby last year, paid out of pocket for medical expenses during your pregnancy and were never reimbursed, you’ll be able to itemize those amounts as deductions.

 This tax code requires the expenses to be at least 10% of your adjusted gross income.
 That might seem unreachable, but since you’ll be billed item by item for prenatal care and childbirth, it can start to add up.

-These women paid up to $6,285 by the time their last bill hit their mailbox, so make sure you keep your receipts!
+These women paid up to $6,285 by the time their last check hit the mailbox, so make sure you keep your receipts!

 2. Child Tax Credit

-As soon as your child is born, you’re eligible for the Child Tax Credit, which provides up to $1,000 for every child under the age of 17, depending on your income.
+As soon as your child is born, you’re eligible for the Child Tax Credit, which pays up to $1,000 for every child under the age of 17, depending on your income.

 This might seem obvious, but it’s important to note: Even if your child is born on Dec.
 31, you can still claim them for that year.

 Remember to claim this credit for each of your children — if you have more than one, they each qualify for it up until they turn 17 years old.